pedram-aliniaye-asli/icd/README.md

 - **Visual Feedback**: The current directory is highlighted, and long directory paths are truncated for a cleaner display.
 - **Signal Handling**: Gracefully handle interruptions like `Ctrl+C` with custom exit messages.
 - **Automatic Directory Change**: Upon selecting a directory, `icd` changes to the chosen directory.
+- **Absolute Path Input:** Start the navigator from a specific absolute path by passing it as an argument.
+If no argument is provided, the navigator starts from the current working directory.
 ## Installation

 Follow the steps below to install the `icd` command on your system: